Joni Fuller: 2007–2015

 In 2007, Fuller was awarded 'Le Prix du Merite Artistique' at the LDF awards ceremony in Lausanne and the 'Besso Memorial Prize for Pianoforte' by the Associated Board of the Royal Schools of Music.
 She performed at the Olympic Stadium in Lausanne during Athletissima 2007.
 She also performed at the World Conference on Giftedness.

 In 2008, Fuller concentrated on live performances in the UK.
 She received a standing ovation at the Montrose Music Festival and in August, was chosen by the Performing Rights Society to front a media campaign to highlight the importance of performance royalties in supporting young songwriters.

 In October 2008, Fuller's song "America" was chosen by a panel of judges that included Chris Martin (Coldplay) as a winner in the Make it Break it Songwriting Contest.
 In 2009, Fuller scored a second win in the annual MIBI Songwriting Contest with "Change Girl".
 Later that year, Fuller was featured in The Independent newspaper as an "inspirational teenager".

 In 2010, Fuller was awarded "Best Female Artist" at the Exposure Music Awards and featured as "one to watch" by PRS for Music in their on-line magazine M.

 2011 and 2012 saw Fuller continue to develop her live shows with performances in London (Ronnie Scott's, The Bedford, The Elgin) and a return to Athletissima in Lausanne, alongside headline performances at Mo-Fest and the Arundel Festival.

 During 2014, Fuller launched a new solo acoustic live show, using a loop pedal and swapping instruments live on stage.
 Fuller recorded a four track EP, 'Letters From The West Coast' in Spring 2015 and embarked on a busy schedule of live shows.
 In May 2015, Fuller was the only solo artist to reach Indie Week Europe's Final Showcase at The Ruby Lounge, Manchester.

 2015 onwards

 In 2015, Fuller launched Your Strings Attached, an online session music service.
 Her arrangements and performances have been used in film, TV and album releases.
 In 2017, she composed the full score for indie horror film The Black Gloves, and became a composer and sample developer for California-based Outlier Studios.

+She has arranged and recorded strings for film, TV and game projects including: Call of Duty: Modern Warfare III, Prince William: A Planet for Us All, Prince Philip: The Royal Family Remembers, Rooney, Hard Kill.

+She composed music for Attenborough and the Giant Sea Monster (BBC One, 2024) and Agatha Christie: Lucy Worsley on the Mystery Queen (BBC2, 2022) and three episodes of Religion of Sports' Greatness Code (Apple TV, 2022).

+Her music has been featured in trailers including Saltburn, Tár, The Great, Death on the Nile, Capone, Birdbox, Blow The Man Down and Glass Onion: A Knives Out Mystery.